levon003/covid-data-analysis/README.md

-# covid-data-analysis
+# COVID-19 Data Analysis

-Basic modeling with COVID data; a good demonstration of my approach to data science.
+Basic modeling with Real-World Data.

+The data is a sample of research data provided by ConcertAI.
+I don't have permission to share it publicly.